 Why is system disabled by default?

 The system feature is initially turned off mainly as a safety measure.
 By requiring the user to turn it on it manually, the user is then educated on how to do the reverse as well.
-And some users find Pluckeye to be sufficient help for them, even with system turned off.
+And some users find Plucky to be sufficient help for them, even with system turned off.

 Windows